magicalne/nvim.ai/README.md

 ### Integrate with cmp

-If may want to autocomplete commands with `cmp`:
+You may want to autocomplete commands with `cmp`:

 ```Lua
 sources = cmp.config.sources({